JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

 In this quick start guide, we will see how to build, deploy and test a simple password based authentication flow using Agama and [Agama Lab](https://cloud.gluu.org/agama-lab).

-[Agama Lab](https://cloud.gluu.org/agama-lab) is an online visual editor to build these authentication flows.
-The flow built on Agama Lab is packaged as a `.gama` project file. `.gama` package needs to be manually deployed on Janssen Server where Agama engine will execute the flow when authentication request is received.
+[Agama Lab](https://cloud.gluu.org/agama-lab) is an online visual editor to build authentication flows.
+A flow built on Agama Lab is packaged as a `.gama` project file. `.gama` package needs to be manually deployed on Janssen Server where Agama engine will execute the flow when authentication request is received.

 Major Steps involved in this process are:

-- Designing a flow using Agama labs
+- Create Agama project using Agama Lab
 - Enable Agama engine on Janssen Server
-- Deploying `.gama` on Janssen Server
+- Deploying `.gama` package on Janssen Server
 - Testing the flow

+This guide covers each step in following sections.

 ## Prerequisites